gaurav-arun/etl_client/README.md

 - `api.py` - Async API client for concurrently fetching data from the API data source.
 - `cli.py` - CLI client for running ETL jobs.
 - `etl` - ETL jobs for solar and wind data.
-- `pytest.ini` - Contains the pytest configuration.
+- `pytest.ini` - Contains the `pytest` configuration.
 - `requirements.txt` - Third-part dependencies for the project.
 - `settings.py` - Global project settings.
 - `.env` - Environment variables for the project.
-This project uses `python-decouple` module to load environment variables from `.env` file and update the settings.
+This project uses the `python-decouple` module to load environment variables from the `.env` file and update the settings.
 Typically, this file should not be checked into version control, but for the sake of simplicity, I have included it in the project.
 - `tests` - Unit tests for the project.
 - `utils.py` - Common util functions used across the project.